SreevikramR/chess-app/README.md

-# chess-app
+# :construction: WORK IN PROGRESS :construction:

+## Overview

-This is a website that helps people learn and master chess openings.
-This project was being built on Vite but is currently being migrated to NextJS 13 in a new repository - https://github.com/SreevikramR/learn-openings
+This is a website that helps learn and master chess openings.